brianpbyers/intro-ionic/README.md

 Go into the `pages` folder inside `src`, and edit the `Home` template's HTML file to include your name and a basic description of the app you would like to build for Project 4.
 No need to change or move any tags, just edit a little text, and save the file.

-If you have `ionic lab` or `ionic serve` running, your page will magically refresh.
+If you have `ionic lab` or `ionic serve` running, your page will magically refresh every time you save your files.
 Cool, right?

 <!--2:50 15 minutes -->